 I have traveled to over 50 countries on seven continents, more than half of which were visited solo.
 I love traveling, being outdoors, and hiking.
 I hope to inspire others to travel and explore further, even if that means going alone.

 Hiking is a fantastic way to explore the outdoors and connect with nature.
 However, for many people, getting to popular hiking destinations can be a challenge, especially without a car.
 The good news is that with the increasing popularity of eco-friendly travel and sustainable tourism, more and more hiking destinations are becoming accessible without a personal vehicle.

 Let’s highlight some of the best hiking destinations that can be accessed without a car, so you can plan your next adventure with ease.

-For many visitors to Glacier National Park, the thought of hiking the park without a car may seem daunting.
-After all, the park covers a million acres and offers endless opportunities for exploration, from stunning hikes to breathtaking vistas.
+For many visitors to Glacier National Park, the thought of hiking the park without a car may seem impossible.
+After all, the park covers a million acres and offers endless opportunities for exploration, from stunning hikes to breathtaking viewpoints.
 However, with a little planning and preparation, it’s entirely possible to enjoy all that Glacier National Park has to offer without a car.

 When planning a trip to Glacier National Park, transportation is a key consideration, particularly when it comes to getting to and from the airport.
 The best option is to pre-arrange a taxi service that will take you from the airport to your hotel.

 I would only use a taxi for traveling between the airport and your hotel.
 The taxis aren’t very reliable for shorter distances closer to the park and further from Kalispell.
 Therefore, make sure your hotel is located in Apgar Village or Many Glacier and make sure to book these accommodations a year in advance!